beejjorgensen/bgc/src/bgc_part_0500.md

 sugar in C---they're actually all pointers and stuff deep down. _Freak out!_ But for now, let's just use them as arrays. _Phew_.

-When you declare an array, you have to give it a size.
-And the size has to be fixed^[Again, not really, but variable-length arrays---of which I'm not really a fan---are a story for another time.].

 ## Easy Example

 Let's just crank out an example: